Jaredd-x/Assignment-1/README.md

 Link to wireframe: https://www.figma.com/design/YWtoL9aKgJn2CnkwdlRIUZ/Assignment-1-Wireframe---Front-End-Developement?node-id=0-1&t=OqqEHo1zTZtnChR7-1

 ## Features
-Navigation bar - Allows users to navigate around the website by having them press wherever they want to go to Interactive buttons - Most buttons in my website are interactable, whether it is by hovering over the button or even the button redirecting the user to another page of my website
+Navigation bar - Allows users to navigate around the website by having them press wherever they want to go to <br>
+Interactive buttons - Most buttons in my website are interactable, whether it is by hovering over the button or even the button redirecting the user to another page of my website <br>
-About Me Section - Displayed to allows users to understand the company Sponsors & Socials Section - Displayed to allow users to know who our sponsors are if they are intrigued and a socials section to keep up with our latest games/website updates or for more content
+About Me Section - Displayed to allows users to understand the company <br>
+Sponsors & Socials Section - Displayed to allow users to know who our sponsors are if they are intrigued and a socials section to keep up with our latest games/website updates or for more content <br>
-Footer - Allows users to get important information and navigate through the website easier Browse page - Recommends games to users preferences, such as the most popular games currently, allowing them to keep up with the trends in the gaming community
+Footer - Allows users to get important information and navigate through the website easier <br>
+Browse page - Recommends games to users preferences, such as the most popular games currently, allowing them to keep up with the trends in the gaming community <br>
-Flip over cards - In the "Our latest collaborations" section in the browse page, the cards are able to flip over whenever hovered over to give more information about the game
+Flip over cards - In the "Our latest collaborations" section in the browse page, the cards are able to flip over whenever hovered over to give more information about the game<br>
-Fortnite page - Allows users to see the reviews of the game, the genre and basically know more about the game and install it from there
+Fortnite page - Allows users to see the reviews of the game, the genre and basically know more about the game and install it from there <br>
-Support page - Allows users to leave a ticket that gives their feedback whether it is good or bad JS extension (Pop up) - Whenever a user tries to download the epic games browser, it makes a pop up appear and asks them to download it from the pop up
+Support page - Allows users to leave a ticket that gives their feedback whether it is good or bad <br>
+JS extension (Pop up) - Whenever a user tries to download the epic games browser, it makes a pop up appear and asks them to download it from the pop up <br>

 ## Technologies Used
 I used w3schools to learn more about html, css and javascript whenever i was unsure.